muon23/tl_classifier/README.md

 - Generic classifier save/load
 - Text classifier extends from the generic classifier
-- Main programs for training and inference
+- Main programs for training and inference pipelines
 - REST API
 - Deployment scripts and Dockerfile